nvi-inc/fs-vgos/fs-vgos.md

 To create the station specific SNAP and procedure files from the session schedule, fetch the schedule from IVS and drudg it with

+> **EH:** need to provide 'fesh' script, it will greatly simplify this step.
+Thanks.

 ```tcsh
 fesh -d <sched>